DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 SHAPING / POLICING

-- TRAFFIC SHAPING and POLICING are both used to control the RATE of traffic
+- TRAFFIC SHAPING and POLICING are both used to control the rate of traffic
 - SHAPING
     - Buffers traffic in a QUEUE if the TRAFFIC RATE goes over the CONFIGURED RATE